markusdd/ilo-utils/PREPARATIONS.md

   - the place for the adaptation is the `generate-ilo-scripts.sh`
 - look over the scripts provided here before you execute them, you might see things you wish to adapt to your situation
 - you MUST stick to the Java 8 version downloaded by the base-install.sh script, OpenJDK webstart does NOT work, we unfortunately need original Java
-- base-install.sh will download an older version (6.0.2) of mitmproxy ON PURPOSE, this is because of cipher support in their packages OpenSSL
+- base-install.sh will download an older version (6.0.2) of mitmproxy ON PURPOSE, this is because of cipher support in their packaged OpenSSL
 - I assume linux x86_64 for everything I download